Equilibrium states for partially hyperbolic maps with one-dimensional center: Preliminary concepts

 \begin{theorem}[\cite{misiurewicz1973diffeomorphism}] If $f:X\to X$ is asymptotically $h$-expansive, then the entropy function is upper semi-continuous.
-In particular, $f$ admits a measure of maximal entropy. \end{theorem}
+In particular, $f$ admits an equilibrium state for any continuous potential. \end{theorem}

-Uniqueness of measures of maximal entropy is a much more delicate problem, but it also brings interesting properties.
+Uniqueness of equilibrium states is a much more delicate problem, but it also brings interesting properties.
 For instance, when such measures are unique, they are ergodic.
-Some classes of maps are known to have a unique measure of maximal entropy.
-For expansive homeomorphisms with specification property, for instance, this problem was solved by R. Bowen in \cite{bowen}.
+Some classes of maps are known to have a unique equilibrium state.
+For expansive homeomorphisms with specification property, for instance, this problem was solved for Hölder continuous potentials by R. Bowen in \cite{bowen}.

 Following B. Weiss \cite{weiss1970}, we call a system \textit{intrinsically ergodic} if there is a unique measure of maximal entropy.
 Our main tool to prove intrinsic ergodicity is the following theorem, known as Ledrappier--Walters' formula.